mrcavalcanti/mosaicoo/docs/sources/alerting/contact-points/_index.md

 ## Test a contact point

-For Grafana managed contact points, you can send a test notification which helps verify a contact point is configured correctly.
+For Mosaicoo managed contact points, you can send a test notification which helps verify a contact point is configured correctly.

 To send a test notification:

-1. In the Grafana side bar, hover your cursor over the **Alerting** (bell) icon and then click **Contact** points.
+1. In the Mosaicoo side bar, hover your cursor over the **Alerting** (bell) icon and then click **Contact** points.
 1. Find the contact point to test, then click **Edit** (pen icon).
 You can also create a new contact point if needed.
 1. Click **Test** (paper airplane icon) to open the contact point testing modal.
 1. Choose whether to send a predefined test notification or choose custom to add your own custom annotations and labels to include in the notification.